Block Arcade, Melbourne: Block Court

+The Barcade Boys

+In its heyday, The Block Arcade was a well known as a hangout for a young larrikin gang called "The Barcade Boys,” who dealt drugs by day and hired prostitutes by night.
+Their presence became so notorious that shopkeepers in the Block Arcade petitioned for increased police patrols to curb the escalating crime.
+Among the ranks of The Barcade Boys were smaller-time standover crews and larrikin gangs who reportedly idolised notorious figures like Squizzy Taylor and Snowy Cutmore, emulating their style and criminal ambition in the heart of the city.

 Notable shops

 The Hopetoun Tea Rooms opened in 1894, established by 'society girl' Miss Chrissie Robertson, 'daintily appointed' and intended for her society friends who did not wish to patronise ordinary tea rooms.
 Moving to the current rooms in 1907, it was redecorated in 1976 in Victorian style, with emerald and black wallpaper, and velvet ceiling hangings, designed by interior designer Murray Sheldrick.
 The Hopetoun Tea Rooms are sometimes confused with the tea room located in the rotunda of the Ladies Work Association, a charity for upper class women who had fallen on hard times, which operated from 1891-c1900, and whose patron was Lady Hopetoun.
+The business went into receivership in 2020, and along with the right to the name was sold to a new owner who opened a new Hopetoun Tea Room in Bourke Street, with the arcade tea rooms reopened by the Cohen family as The Tea Rooms 1892.

 The Singer Sewing Machine Company moved into the shop on the eastern side of the Collins Street entrance in 1902, where it remained for many years.
 The shop was popular with female patrons, and sewing classes were run in the basement.
 Phillip Goatcher, scenic artist, was commissioned to paint an elaborate mural on the ceiling, still in place.

 In the shop to the left of the Collins Street entrance, the Block Arcade also housed the first Kodak store in Melbourne, the camera company from Rochester, New York.
-Kodak allowed the average person to take photographs and promoted the arts of photography to the general public.
-The store sold parts, cameras, and equipment to both amateurs and professionals, and has an elaborate pressed metal ceiling.
+Kodak allowed the average person to take photographs and promoted the arts of photography to the general public, and the store sold parts, cameras, and equipment to both amateurs and professionals.
+It retains an elaborate pressed metal ceiling.